 What condition do the products need to be in to be deemed acceptable?

-Provide information about the containers that will be furnished (including colors, dimensions, storage capacity, advertising/co-branding options, etc.).
+Provide information about the containers (bins and trailers) that will be furnished (including colors, dimensions, storage capacity, advertising/co-branding options, etc.).
 Include a photo of similar containers that have been used in your municipal collection programs.

-Please describe your pick-up services in detail (options for weekly, bi-weekly, monthly, etc. as well as your response time to address overfilled bins).
+Please describe your pick-up services in detail (options for weekly, bi-weekly, monthly, etc. as well as your response time to address overfilled bins/trailers).

+Please describe your reporting capabilities, including what kind of system you use to track the textiles collected and what fields of information can be captured.
+Attach samples of reports that you have generated for other municipal customers.

 Please describe your marketing strategy for increasing the visibility of the program within participating communities.
-What educational and marketing materials are available to assist the consortium in initiating and maintaining the program?
-Include/attach examples of successful municipal marketing efforts (e.g. mailers, flyers, school competitions, public service announcements, etc.)
+What educational and marketing materials/services are available at no cost to assist the consortium in initiating and maintaining the program?
+Include/attach examples of successful municipal marketing efforts (e.g. mailers, flyers, school competitions, public service announcements, etc.).

+Please indicate if there are additional advertising services that your firm could offer that would not be not be included as part of the standard program, but could be made available for an additional cost to interested communities.
+Please detail those services and the pricing associated therewith.

 Provide information on rebates/payments that will be made to the participants of the program (including price per pound/ton, method of payment, payment schedule).

-In addition to the container collections referenced above, please indicate if there are other collection services that you provide (trailers, curbside, etc.) and how successful these have been at the municipal level.
+In addition to the container collections referenced above, please indicate if there are other collection services that you provide ( curbside, by appointment, etc.) and how successful these have been at the municipal level.
 Please note the terms and conditions that would be associated with these types of services if rolled out to one or more CCSWA communities.

+ATTACHMENT C

+PRICE PROPOSAL PAGE

+(Return this section with your response)

+Calculations are to be made to the nearest pound of collected materials.